-When you register a CyberStart account, whether you've purchased a licence for yourself or are using a licence provided to you by a third party, you are accepting the Solo and End User Licence Agreement and its associated policies.
-If you have purchased a set of licences (ie: Family or Education bundles) you accept the Family and Education Software Purchase Agreement terms and their associated policies below.
+When you register a CyberStart account, you are accepting the End User Licence Agreement and its associated policies.
+If you have purchased a set of licences you accept the Enterprise Software Purchase Agreement terms and their associated policies below.

 Our terms and policies:

 End User Licence Agreement

 Important notice: Please read the following terms carefully, by using CyberStart, you agree to these terms.
 If you do not agree to these terms, we will not be able to licence the Software to you.

 This licence agreement (referred to as the Licence in these terms) is a legal agreement between you and us.
 We are CyberStart Limited, of The Old Bull Pens, Sezincote, Moreton-In-Marsh Gloucester, GL56 9AW.